 The fun begins with Sylvan’s Engineering programs in the Charleston region.
 Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
 Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

-Our Engineering programs in the Charleston region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
-Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼
+In addition to offering fun and memorable experiences, our Engineering courses in the Charleston region help equip students with vital STEM (science, technology, engineering and math) abilities.
+Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

-Our Engineering courses in the Charleston region feature:
+Sylvan’s Engineering courses in the Charleston region offer:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.

 - A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

 - Regular emails to keep parents informed of their child’s progress.